 - Does DMSO damage the liver?

-There is no evidence that using DMSO damages the liver.
-In fact, DMSO can protect the liver from injury produced by a variety of hepatotoxicants when administered before or in conjunction with the toxicants.
+DMSO can actually protect the liver from injury produced by a variety of hepatotoxicants when administered before or in conjunction with the toxicants.